DiegoCoPi/PrecourseHenry-1/README.md

-# PrecourseHenry-1
-This is a test repository
+This is a test of how to create a repository y clonate since github to my PC